 PROPERTY LINE.
 The boundary of any lot, parcel, or tract as the same is described in the conveyance to the owner.

 PUBLIC HEARING.
-A meeting called by a public body which is required by Wyoming Statute or Dayton Ordinance to be open to the public which allows for public input.
-This may be a stand-alone meeting, or an agenda item included in a regularly scheduled meeting; however, must be advertised according to Wyoming Statute prior to the meeting.
+A meeting called by a public body which is required by Wyoming Statute or Dayton Ordinance to be open to the public allowing for public input.
+This may be a stand-alone meeting, or an agenda item included in a regularly scheduled meeting which was advertised according to Wyoming Statute prior to the meeting.

 PUBLIC IMPROVEMENT.
 Any drainage ditch, storm sewer or drainage f, off-street parking area, lot improvement, or other facility for which the local government may ultimately assume the responsibility for maintenance and operation, or for which the local government responsibility is established.